 "Keeping the relationship alive is what will encourage a client to turn into a promoter and tell others of the benefits of buying at a certain dealership.
 The idea is that, even if the engagement is done once every 4 years, the name of the dealership will still be around their mind when the time comes," added Gonzalez from HubSpot.

 Do they need more information about the recently purchased car?
 Maybe the latest trends in 2017 in the automotive industry?
 How to make the most out of this specific model?
-These tips can still be offered to all contacts after they’ve done their purchase to delight and transform them into brand promoters.
+These tips can still be offered to all contacts after making their purchase to delight and transform them into brand promoters.